TazLTD/nspeedo/README.md

 Just an gruppe 6 inspired van

-The van will be updated он 15.3.2024
+The van will be updated on 15.3.2024

 Until then the file will be as zip